 Overnight oatmeal is easy to throw together, can be made ahead of time, and after the oats soak up the liquid they take on a delicious pudding like consistency.

 Over the years I’ve made numerous easy overnight oats recipes so I’ve learned a thing or two about making the perfect jar.

 Below are answers to the most common overnight oatmeal questions I get.
 I also provided a visual step-by-step guide and a list of my favorite easy overnight oats recipes.

-What type of container do you use?
+What type of container should I use?

 You can purchase glass mason jar containers at any grocery store.
 I have even seen them at Target and Walmart.
 If you can’t find them or don’t feel like driving around then just purchase mason jar containers from Amazon.

 Overnight oats are meant to be consumed cold.
 They get prepped at night so you eat them in the morning without any additional work.
 The oats process in the liquid so you don’t need to cook them.
-Some people let the oats sit on the counter for ½ hour or so to take the chill off but I eat straight from the refrigerator.
+Some people let the oats sit on the counter for ½ hour or so to take the chill off but I eat them straight from the refrigerator.

 What type of liquid do you use?

 Think of overnight oats as you would any oatmeal recipe.
 It really is a blank canvas.
-You can use any kind of fruit, nuts, chocolate, or spice and/or flavors you like.
+You can use any kind of fruit, nuts, chocolate, spice, and/or flavors you like.
 My only suggestion is if you add an ingredient you don’t want to get soft or soggy (ex. nuts) then stir them into the oats in the morning.

 How long do the oats have to sit in the liquid before I can eat them?